Tealium Talks Customer Data Platforms with CDP Institute Founder David Raab

 Digital transformation is a business initiative that most brands are now striving for – how do CDPs help in driving that highly sought after digital transformation?

 Digital transformation is an interesting use case for a CDP because it extends beyond marketing to the entire organization.
 Like personalized marketing, many digital transformation initiatives rely on a complete view of each customer.
 A CDP can deliver that and is designed from the start to make the data available to any system.The CDP is a very logical centerpiece for many digital transformation initiatives.
-The biggest change… Click To Tweet
+The biggest change is that the CDP might be run by corporate IT rather than marketing, which is more organizational than technical.
+Click To Tweet

 What excites you about where CDPs are headed in the future and the capabilities they’ll have?
 How do you see CDPs continuing to evolve and innovate in providing even more exceptional experiences for customers?